 Coalition crisis: ÖVP presents SPÖ with insurmountable hurdles!

-Lichtenfelsgasse, 1030 Wien, Österreich - The coalition negotiations between ÖVP, SPÖ and Neos are faced with a decisive turn.
-SPÖ boss Andreas Babler demands that "strong shoulders have to wear more" and sets wealth taxes as a condition for a continuation of the talks.
-In an interview with today , Chancellor Karl Nehammer vehemently indicated the "red line": "There will be no wealth or inheritance taxes with me and the folk party".
-These hard words show that the fronts are hardened and a nerve war is in full swing.
+The coalition negotiations between ÖVP, SPÖ and NEOS are facing a decisive turn.
+SPÖ leader Andreas Babler demands that “strong shoulders have to carry more” and sets wealth taxes as a condition for continuing the talks.
+In an interview with Today Chancellor Karl Nehammer vehemently pointed out the “red line”: “With me and the People’s Party there will be no wealth or inheritance taxes.”
+These harsh words show that the fronts have hardened and a war of nerves is in full swing.

-conflicts and solutions
+Conflicts and solutions